What's the Point of a Foil Character in Literature?

 - Tips for writing your own foil characters

-Are you ready to wrap your brain around these characters?
+Now, are you ready to wrap your brain around these characters?
 Get it?
 Like aluminum foil… wrapping things in aluminum foil.

 Let's go.

-What the heck is a foil character?
+What the Heck is a Foil Character?

 First things first, let's define this specific type of character.